emart126/AnimationsPlus/README.md

 # Wynn Extra Bends
 Figura Animation Overhaul Avatar made particularly for Wynncraft.\
-This figura avatar makes any normal Minecraft player avatar have\
+This Figura avatar makes any normal Minecraft player avatar have\
 arm and leg limbs and adds numerous animations that replace\
 the normal Minecraft animations.
 The avatar applies limbs to any\
 skin and works for slim variants.
 This avatar also allows left handed\